Special Advisor to CEO Jody Levison-Johnson

-Dreyfus is chair of Leadership 18, a coalition of CEOs from the largest and most respected nonprofit organizations in America, and was also the chair of its 2016 Executive Committee.
-She serves on the governing boards of the American Public Human Services Association, Generations United, and the National Human Services Assembly.
+Dreyfus previously chaired Leadership 18, a coalition of CEOs from the largest and most respected nonprofit organizations in America.
+She served on the governing boards of the American Public Human Services Association and Generations United.
+Dreyfus serves as chair of the Robert Wood Johnson Foundation (RWJF) and Systems for Action (S4A) national advisory committee.
 She was appointed through the Speaker’s office in the U.S. House of Representatives to serve on the National Commission to Eliminate Child Abuse and Neglect Fatalities from 2013-2015.